 This largely fizzled out after the slave trade ended, but West Indian Bangles were still worn as a status symbol in both West African and West Indian Islands.
 The more gold bangles a woman had, the more her husband made, giving the family more clout in the area.

 Subsequently, with the movement of Indentured Persons from India and other parts of South Asia, the bangles that you see today were introduced to the Caribbean cultural environment.
-Adopting local motifs like the cocoa pod and nutmeg further served to cement the iconic status of the West Indian Bangle.
+Adopting local motifs like the cocoa pod and nutmeg further served to cement the iconic status of the West Indies Bangle.

 What are bangles used for today?
 Today bangles are still a common accessory for those who grew up in these areas of the world and for those who didn’t.
 They’re now seen in sterling silver, gold and other metals and the designs vary as much as the men and women who wear them.